-Si riporta il capitolo facente parte di un libro presigioso: The political mind: the role of unconscious in political and social life, a cura di David Morgan, Ed.
-Routledge, 2020, T&F – collana New Library of Psychoanalysis, i cui coautori di fama internazionale lavorano o collaborano a vario titolo presso la British Psychoanalytical Society di Londra.
+Si riporta il capitolo facente parte di un libro presigioso: A Deeper Cut: Further Explorations of the Unconscious in Social and Political Life, a cura di David Morgan, Ed.
+Phoenix Publishing House, 2021 – i cui coautori di fama internazionale lavorano o collaborano a vario titolo presso la British Psychoanalytical Society di Londra.

 Alice Miller on family, power, and truth